Railway Transport

 Since their adoption in 2008, around 75 measures have been found compatible with the Treaty based on the Railway Guidelines, particularly concerning state aid for the coordination of transport, with a total budget of over EUR 9 billion to encourage a modal shift from road to rail freight transport.
 The main objective of the Railway Guidelines was to accompany the sectoral policy on full liberalisation of the rail sector and completion of a single European rail market in which full interoperability is ensured.
 Furthermore, the Railway Guidelines aimed to facilitate the restructuring of a sector marked by significant indebtedness.

-The multi-annual work programme 2024-2026, together with the annual programme 2024 have been planned and prepared following the principles of the intervention logic.
-In addition, the work programme was prepared reflecting the conclusions of the SPD 2024 Workshop held with the Management Board in June 2022.
-The year 2024 will be an important milestone for our Authority activities, as also it marks the fifth year since the start of the Agency’s Authority activities according to the technical pillar of the 4th Railway Package.
+The multi-annual work programme 2025-2027, together with the annual programme 2025 have been planned and prepared following the principles of the intervention logic.
+In addition, the work programme was prepared reflecting the conclusions of the SPD 2025 Workshop held with the Management Board in June 2023.
+The year 2025 will also be an important milestone for our Authority activities, as it marks the sixth year since the start of the Agency’s Authority activities according to the technical pillar of the 4th Railway Package.

-The Agency has now gained significant experience in running the tasks related to its Authority role, as well as in forecasting their volume to the best extent possible, considering the challenges of a moving macroeconomic context.
+The Agency has significant experience in running the tasks related to its Authority role, as well as in forecasting their volume to the best extent possible.
 However, the volatility of the applications and their volumes can still greatly differ from one year to the other, which renders the planning of activities and the detailed forecast of revenues somewhat complex.
-The Agency will continue to monitor this aspect closely and to apply its agile management of these tasks.
-In addition, it is important to note that the Agency has reached an increasingly higher maturity level with the processing of authorisation and certification tasks, which provides for a higher efficiency in their delivery.
+It is important to note that the Agency has reached an increasingly higher maturity level with the processing of authorisation and certification tasks, which has a potential for driving a higher efficiency in their delivery. -

 European Commission: Directorate-General for Mobility and Transport, De Rose, A., Trier Jørgensen, K. and Doklestic, N., Publications Office of the European Union, 2024.